Unique medication delivery for your unique needs

 Troches and lollipops are used to keep drugs in the mouth when local action is needed there.
 Troches also may be placed under the tongue and allowed to dissolve, which allows the medication to enter the bloodstream quickly and easily.
 Some troches can be chewed and swallowed by a patient who cannot or will not take a capsule or tablet.
 These dosage forms can be enhanced with natural sweeteners and pleasant-tasting flavours, making them ideal for geriatric and paediatric patients.

 Topical methods of delivery also are widely used because they allow the absorption of medicine directly through the skin, and may help avoid potential side effects such as stomach upset or drowsiness.
 Topical medications often are prescribed for pain management, inflammation and nausea/vomiting.
 They are easy to use and are effectively delivering the medication as needed.
 Topical medication forms include:

 - Creams and lotions

 - Stick applicators, such as lip balms

 Patients who cannot take medications orally are ideal candidates for compounded suppositories.
 Available in various shapes depending on the route of administration, suppositories can be given rectally, vaginally or urethrally.
 By melting or dissolving into the body cavity, they allow the medication to pass quickly into the bloodstream.
-They can be used for bio-identical hormone replacement therapy (BHRT), to fight nausea, or to treat local conditions such as haemorrhoids, infections, or inflammation.
+They can be used for bio-identical hormone replacement therapy (BHRT), to fight nausea, or to treat local conditions such as hemorrhoids, infections, or inflammation.

 A compounding pharmacist working closely with you and your physician can prepare medication in a dosage form that has been customised to your particular needs.